-- Modern technology means that barriers between countries are breaking down, and competence in German A Level is are becoming more attractive than ever to employers in ALL sectors.
+Modern technology means that barriers between countries are breaking down, and competence in German A Level is becoming more attractive than ever to employers in ALL sectors.
 It can give you the edge over other candidates (in the same way as having good IT skills can).
-The ability to communicate in more than one language can enable you to market yourself internationally. - Some universities are now actively encouraging students of STEM subjects to continue with language-learning before and during their undergraduate course. - Employers value linguists because they have a range of transferable skills and have first-hand experience of other cultures. (www.languageswork.org.uk) - German A Level can help you towards careers in many areas including law, education, journalism, travel and tourism, accountancy, marketing, management consultancy, international press agencies, the media, retail management, advertising, the Foreign Office and the performing arts. - A language A level can open up the possibility of being offered work experience or a study placement abroad, whatever you decide to study.
+The ability to communicate in more than one language can enable you to market yourself internationally.

+- Some universities are now actively encouraging students of STEM subjects to continue with language-learning before and during their undergraduate course. - Employers value linguists because they have a range of transferable skills and have first-hand experience of other cultures. (www.languageswork.org.uk) - German A Level can help you towards careers in many areas including law, education, journalism, travel and tourism, accountancy, marketing, management consultancy, international press agencies, the media, retail management, advertising, the Foreign Office and the performing arts. - A language A level can open up the possibility of being offered work experience or a study placement abroad, whatever you decide to study.

-German culture, social issues and current affairs in Germany as well as studying a book and a film in detail.
-For the speaking exam you will also prepare an Individual Research Project on a topic of your choice linked to Germany.
+German culture, social issues and current affairs in Germany as well as studying a book (Der Besuch der alten Dame) and a film (Das Leben der Anderen) in detail.
+For the speaking exam you will also prepare an Individual Research Project on a topic of your choice linked to Germany or another German-speaking country.
 Your understanding of the language and ability to use it accurately and persuasively will grow rapidly.